-Huge potential not yet exploitedSaving energy and using energy more efficiently are two main factors involved in creating a sustainable energy supply for the future.
-This can be achieved by integrating energy-saving products and solutions in buildings, industry and, transportation.
+Huge Potential not yet exploitedSaving energy and using energy more efficiently are two main factors involved in creating a sustainable energy supply for the future.
+This can be achieved by integrating energy-saving products and solutions in buildings, industry and transportation.
 Even household appliances offer opportunities for improving efficiency.
 Modern smart home appliances use less than half as much energy as appliances from the 1990s.
-The potential is still far from fully exploited.
+The potential is by far not yet exploited.

 Optimizing energy consumption with building management systems

 Up to 40 per cent of the energy used worldwide are consumed for and in buildings.
 The good news is that a continuous energy optimization process can dramatically reduce energy consumptions in buildings by more than one third.
 Intelligent building technology makes a substantial contribution to enhancing energy efficiency and comfort and convenience in buildings, thus also improving both the productivity of the building users and the competitiveness of companies.
 To optimize that, it is vital that all systems and components are finely tuned with one another.

 Energy-efficient transportation with electric vehicles and hybrid buses